manomayam/rdf_vocabularies/README.md

 This crate is a distribution of few most commonly used RDF vocabularies.
 It also provides sophia terms for each vocabulary's terminology.

-For each vocabulary with prefix `vocab_prefix`, it provides a module `rdf_vocabularies::ns::{vocab_prefix}`, that provides sophia terms for entities defined in that vocab's namespace, and a module `rdf_vocabularies::dataset::{vocab_prefix}` that provides ontology data of that vocab as a sophia quad-source or sophia dataset.
-These modules are behind cargo features `ns-{vocab_prefix}`, `dataset-{vocab_prefix}` respectively for each vocab.
+For each vocabulary with prefix `vocab_prefix`, it provides a module `rdf_vocabularies::ns::{vocab_prefix}`, that provides sophia terms for entities defined in that vocab's namespace.
+These modules are behind cargo features `ns-{vocab_prefix}respectively for each vocab.
 This way you can include only required vocabularies.

 Please check documentation for included vocabularies, and their terms.
 These are generated from their ontologies, and also includes doc-comments for quick reference.